Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 Southeast Asia

-Southeast Asian markets — including Indonesia, Vietnam, Thailand, the Philippines, and Malaysia — represent some of the most exciting frontier and emerging market opportunities.
-The ASEAN region collectively has a population of over 680 million, a growing middle class, and increasing integration into global supply chains.
+Southeast Asian markets—including Indonesia, Vietnam, Thailand, the Philippines, and Malaysia—represent some of the most notable frontier and emerging-market opportunities.
+The ASEAN region collectively has a population of more than 680 million, a growing middle class, and increasing integration into global supply chains.

-Vietnam has been a standout, with GDP growth consistently above 6% and a rapidly expanding manufacturing sector.
+Vietnam has been a standout, with GDP growth consistently above 6 per cent and a rapidly expanding manufacturing sector.
 Indonesia, Southeast Asia’s largest economy, benefits from abundant natural resources, a young population, and increasing domestic consumption.
-These markets are less well-covered by analysts, which creates opportunities for patient investors willing to do their research.
+These markets are less well-covered by analysts, which creates opportunities for patient investors willing to undertake their own research.

 Africa

-African markets remain largely frontier territory for most investors, but the continent’s long-term potential is enormous.
+African markets remain largely frontier territory for most investors, but the continent’s long-term potential is considerable.
 Nigeria, South Africa, Kenya, and Egypt have the most developed stock markets.
-South Africa’s Johannesburg Stock Exchange is the most accessible, home to global companies like Naspers (a major Tencent shareholder) and Sasol.
+South Africa’s Johannesburg Stock Exchange is the most accessible, hosting global companies such as Naspers (a major Tencent shareholder) and Sasol.

-Africa’s demographics are compelling: the continent is projected to have 2.5 billion people by 2050, with the youngest median age of any region.
-However, liquidity constraints, political risks, and infrastructure challenges make African equities suitable primarily for aggressive long-term investors.
+The continent’s demographics are notable: Africa is projected to have 2.5 billion people by 2050, with the youngest median age of any region.
+Liquidity constraints, political risks, and infrastructure challenges nonetheless render African equities suitable primarily for aggressive long-term investors.

 Developed vs. Emerging Markets: Key Metrics Comparison Data as of Q1 2026 | Sources: MSCI, IMF, Bloomberg Metric Developed Markets Emerging Markets GDP Growth (Avg.)
 Projected 2026 1.5% – 2.5% 4.0% – 6.5% Forward P/E Ratio Lower = cheaper 14x – 16x 11x – 13x Dividend Yield Higher = more income 2.5% – 3.5% 2.8% – 3.8% Annual Volatility Std. deviation of returns 14% – 17% 19% – 25% Currency Risk For USD-based investors Moderate High Emerging markets offer higher growth and cheaper valuations but come with greater volatility and currency risk.
 A balanced international allocation typically includes both developed and emerging market exposure.